 2. Tandem Biking on the Greenway — 3 Minutes from Downtown

 Ok, so most couples aren’t lucky enough to have access to a tandem bike, but a pair of bikes will do just fine!
-If you don’t have your own, you can easily rent from Pace Bike Share, then ride the short distance to Tyson Park and hit the greenway .
-You have the option of taking your romantic cruise along the river, as far as Morningside Park , or in the opposite direction, you can meander through the woods and suburbs west of campus as far as Bearden Beer Market in West Knoxville to make your hour a little more happy.
+Just ride the short distance to Tyson Park and hit the greenway.
+You have the option of taking your romantic cruise along the river, as far as Morningside Park, or in the opposite direction, you can meander through the woods and suburbs west of campus as far as Bearden Beer Market in West Knoxville to make your hour a little happier.
 The greenways usually aren’t too crowded, and there are plenty of benches and other break spots to be found along the way.

 So next time you are stuck fumbling for a creative date idea, refer to any of these decidedly un-cliché activities near Knoxville, to set yourself about as the one to keep around.
 Have fun, exercise, get outside, and let the sparks fly on an outdoorsy outing for two!

 3. Romantic Hike with a View — 30 Minutes from Downtown

 As fall approaches, the water temperatures change and so do the leaves.
 This is the perfect time to fall in love with (or at) House Mountain.
 As the tallest point in Knox County, the mountain yields a breathtaking vista of Knoxville from its West Overlook.
 The hike to the top is a bit steep in places, but of moderate difficulty overall, and less than one mile each way.
 Bring some picnic supplies because you won't want to leave the view.
 If the date is going great and you just can’t get enough of each other, extend this scenic route to as much as five miles on the mountain, which has two peaks.
 The boulders on top are perfect for sitting side by side and checking out the vista.